grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 1. Let Prometheus or Grafana Agent scrape both classic and native histograms for metrics that have both defined.
 1. Send native histograms to remote write - if classic histogram is scraped, it is sent by default.
 1. Start modifying the recording rules, alerts, dashboards to use the new native histograms.
 1. Once everything works, remove the custom bucket definition (`Buckets`/`classicUpperBounds`) from the instrumentation.
+Or drop the classic histogram series with [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) or [Grafana Agent prometheus.relabel](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.relabel/) at the time of scraping.
 Or stop scraping classic histogram version of metrics, however note that that will apply to all metrics of a scrape target.

-Code examples:
+Code examples with both classic and native histogram defined for the same metric:

 {{< code >}}